kennethkalmer/opensourcery.blog/source/2015-01-28-heroku-cookbook-review.html.markdown

 ---

 <em>
-tl;dr - Get a copy of the excellent [Heroku Cookbook by Mke Coutermarsh](http://bit.ly/1vLijZn) and learn a few tricks about getting the most from your Rails/Rack applications on Heroku
+tl;dr - Get a copy of the excellent [Heroku Cookbook by Mike Coutermarsh](http://bit.ly/1vLijZn) and learn a few tricks about getting the most from your Rails/Rack applications on Heroku
 </em>

 I've been a closet fan of [Heroku](http://heroku.com) for years now, always being envious of developers who could just `git push` and stroll over to the coffee machine while the magic happens.